spacetx/starfish/docs/source/usage/index.rst

-The purpose of this short document is to concisely specify how data needs to be pre-processed and formatted to be analyzed by *starfish* while the package is in pre-alpha development.
+The purpose of this short document is to concisely specify how data needs to be pre-processed and formatted to be analyzed by *starfish* while the package is in beta development.
 This document primarily serves to condense and make minor clarifications to the `original proposal <https://docs.google.com/document/d/12V-BQF-wh1GDBXwUH2hQrPhw6n0oQqENPK-YHGv59w4/edit#heading=h.r14mr5jpjh7r>`__ that was circulated earlier this year.